 - Bird Watching - Take the best photo you can of a bird in the wilderness.
 Can’t find one?
 Better get somebody on your team to do their best impersonation!

 - Scat - Find and photograph some animal droppings.
 Do not get anyone on your team to create their own if you cannot find any...

 - Animal Tracker - Spot any tracks on the ground that an animal might have left behind?
 Take a photo of your find.
 Make sure a teammate’s hand is next to the imprint for scale!

 - Bugging Out - Find an exotic-looking insect and take a photo of one brave member of your team getting as close as they can to it.

-Nature Scavenger Hunt Idea Set 3: Include Some Eco-Friendly Missions
+Outdoor Scavenger Hunt Idea Set 3: Include Some Eco-Friendly Missions

 In a world abound with climate issues, it’s never a bad ideas to include a few eco-friendly scavenger hunt missions in your game.
 These mission ideas help remind your participants to respect the rules of the trail when out the wilderness so that our natural environment can be enjoyed by generations to come!